mebsahle/SDG-Reporter/README.md

 # SDG-Reporter

-The app will generate report only for 1 year
+The app will generate report only for years but will generate report for 1 year
 - cloning the app
 - create database
 - python manage.py makemigrations authentication main